-The payment of USD \$100,000 to conduct the confirmation drilling and the initial payment of USD \$1,000,000 following the signing of SF agreement as described above, totaled to CAD \$1,477,476, was accounted for as mineral property.
+The payment of US\$100,000 to conduct the confirmation drilling and the initial payment of US\$1,000,000 following the signing of SF agreement as described above, totaled \$1,477,476, was accounted for as mineral property.
 In addition, a total of \$376,378 transaction costs were capitalized as part of the acquisition cost of the mineral property interest recognized.